simonsmith/simonsmith.io/source/posts/2016-07-12-dipping-a-toe-into-functional-js-with-lodash-fp.md

 toQueryString({foo: 'bar', baz: 'moo'}) // foo=bar&baz=moo
 ```

-One thing that may cause some confusion when coming to `lodash-fp` from regular
+One thing that may cause some confusion when coming to `lodash/fp` from regular
 `lodash` is how the arguments are capped for certain functions.
 That means that
 whilst you may be used to accessing the `value` and `key` in `map` it will only
-provide you with `value` by default in `lodash-fp`.
+provide you with `value` by default in `lodash/fp`.

 In the above code I'm using `.convert` to change the behaviour and allowing
 `toQueryString` to work as expected.